What is an Erasmus+ internship?

 Key features of an Erasmus+ internship:

-- Agreed work description
+- pre-agreed work content,

-- Minimum of 35 hours per week
+- the scope of work is at least 35 hours per week,

 Student internship |